Friday, May 22, 2009

-And this trail that they people up here get to enjoy is so fully wired in, that it does a great job of emulating the highest art form of the SF to Boston greenway I have long foreseen.
-Aware of the fact that most cities cannot achieve what has taken place with this corridor, and while this is the model, I still maintain that we can start to move in this direction with an inter connected network of bikeable roads and paths that connect the coasts .
+And this trail that the people up here get to enjoy is so amazing, that it does a great job of emulating the highest art form of the SF to Boston greenway I have long foreseen.
+Aware of the fact that most cities cannot achieve what has taken place with this corridor, I still maintain that we can use this as a model to start to move in this direction with an inter-connected network of bikeable roads and paths that connect the coasts .

-Every mile or so there are tastefully designed signs that read"Adopt the Parkway" .
+Every mile or so there are tastefully designed signs that read, "Adopt the Parkway" .
 A box at the top tells you who has volunteered to keep each section orderly while another box below it tells you who the paying sponsors are.
-The trail als0 looks out on the river on one side and fields and rolling hills on the other. it passes through a few beautiful parks with sprawling lawns and as I've written in year's past, it does not let you know there are busy cities and freeways over the ridges beyond. ll signs of humanity are hidden from view.
+The trail also looks out on the river on one side and fields and rolling hills on the other.
+It passes through a few beautiful parks with sprawling lawns and as I've written in year's past, it does not let you know there are busy cities and freeways over the ridges beyond.
+All signs of humanity are hidden from view.

 Wow!!

-This is what I enjoyed as I "speeded" along until almost the end where John Holmes slowed down to ask me a few questions..
+This is what I enjoyed as I "sped" along until almost the end where John Holmes slowed down to ask me a few questions.
 It wasn't long before he took me to Karen's Bakery and he bought me an ice tea and a fruit cup.
 We talked for a while and he rode back to his afternoon work as a family therapist.

-This as I stayed around and enjoyed their a/c power to recharge my iPhone and this computer as I also created this blog post.
-Soon, I will be joining my host Lynn LePage the recreation manager for the city of Folsom to enjoy a cover bridges exhibit near City Hall where he works.
+This as I stayed around and enjoyed their a/c power to recharge my iPhone and this computer while I also created this blog post.
+Soon, I will be joining my host Lynn LePage, the recreation manager for the city of Folsom, to enjoy a covered bridges exhibit near City Hall where he works.

 But right now WoW WoW!!

 As a postscript, as I was heading to City Hall to meet Lynn, one of my very good friends from 30 years called out to me from his car.
 It was Greg Roseblum!
-Whoaaa, we played whiffle ball, table tennis and basketball together.
-And both studied accounting at Cal State Hayward.
+Whoaaa, we played a lot of whiffle ball, table tennis and basketball together.
+And we both studied accounting at Cal State Hayward.
 He still works as an accountant and lives now in Folsom.
 Too wild!!

 New!
 Photo gallery from today